top of page

 Remember, the goal here isn't to reinvent the wheel but to determine what's best for what you need to communicate.

-If your clients are government officials or celebrities, basically people within a certain income bracket and lifestyle.
+If your clients are government officials or celebrities, basically, people within a certain income bracket and lifestyle.
 A font with a more luxurious vibe to it would have been perfect.

-I know my peers will want to also address things like justification and padding etc.
+I know my peers will also want to address things like justification and padding, etc.

 Though those things matter, for the purpose of this article, I just want you to focus on the vibe of your font selection for now.

 Going back to what you need to communicate.
 We see this exemplified all the time in movies.
 And when you choose the right font, it can enhance the experience you're trying to create.
-Remember “The Cat That Was Afraid of the Bat”?
-One reader (an adult) wrote me expressing how the cover illustration alone was the impetus for actually reading the book.
-That experience wasn't a fluke, I purposely created the cover to appeal to the child in the adult purchasing the book: They too need to like scary stories, not just the kid.

-Once you know what 'type' your industry favors, identify what makes you unique.
-Here's the hard part.
 Once you've done this, you can't settle for Comic Sans and Times New Roman because you're posting a flyer from your phone, and Canva doesn't have Alternate Gothic and Proxima Nova.
-The psychology of typography is as important as the psychology of color.
-And, if you want to build familiarity for your brand, it's important to have consistency in your branding.
-Whatever you choose, make sure it has 3 characteristics:

-It's easy to read
+1. It's easy to read

 I am the Founder and Visual Brand Strategist at The BrandTUB